xatkit-bot-platform/xatkit-runtime-docs/README.md

-# jarvis-docs
+# xatkit-docs
-Documentation for the jarvis framework
+Documentation for the xatkit framework